 We strongly prefer that you stay within the 500-word limit.
 However, we neither count words nor penalize applicants for overages.
 If your statement is 550 or 650 words, that's fine.
 If your statement is 2,000 words, you should try to rework it to get the word count closer to 500.

-Does George Mason give preference to Virginia applicants or to applicants from certain parts of the Commonwealth?
+Does Scalia Law School give preference to Virginia applicants or to applicants from certain parts of the Commonwealth?

 Applications are reviewed in their entirety, and admission offers are made to the most desirable candidates without regard to geographic distribution or residency.